HackFSU/2016-HackFSU-Console/README.md

 `n` as a Node version manager (`npm install -g n`) and running `n stable` to get the latest stable version of Node.
 2. Have [Git](https://git-scm.com/downloads) installed.
-3. `.env` is needed to connect to our various external APIs (such as Parse, Mandrill, etc)  and it is `.gitignore`'d for security, ask Jared or Trevor for this file).
+3. `.env` is needed to connect to our various external APIs (such as Parse, Mandrill, etc)  and it is `.gitignore`'d for security, ask Jared or Trevor for this file.

 #### Setup Documentation